 Submit your documents altogether

 When you find out all that a state requires of you, submit your transcripts and other documentation at the same time.
-In California, for example, a CLS (Clinical Laboratory Scientist) license will require:
+In California, for example, a CLS (Clinical Laboratory Scientist) license

 - Your official university transcripts

 - National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE) course-by-course evaluation

 - Verification of one year of post-degree training or one year of on-the-job experience in a clinical lab

 - Verification of your certification exam